mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 ## 💡 Insights

 This analysis provides valuable insights into:
-- How movie durations varied during the 1990s
+- How movie durations varied during the 1990s and 2010s
 - The prevalence of different film lengths
-- Patterns specific to action films
+- Patterns specific to action films and short movies
 - Content characteristics in Netflix's historical catalog
 - Trends in content production over the years
 - Popular genres on Netflix